About the Trust Fund

 How to Apply for a Grant from the Fund

 The various ministries, groups, teams and individuals within the Congregation may apply to receive funding through an internal grant application process.
-The overall Memorial and Endowment Fund is administered by a five-member Memorial and Endowment Committee plus three ex officio Officers of the Congregation.
-The Committee calls for submissions in the fall and considers the requests in January when the funds are distributed to the successful initiatives.
+The overall Memorial and Endowment Trust Fund is administered by a five-member Memorial and Endowment Trust Fund Committee plus three ex officio Officers of the Congregation.
+The Committee accepts submissions for funding beginning in the fall and after due consideration distributes funds to the successful initiatives throughout the year.

 An Ongoing Legacy